percona/percona-server-mongodb-operator/install/kubernetes.md

    $ kubectl apply -f deploy/cr.yaml
    ```

+6. After the operator is started, Percona Server for MongoDB cluster can be created at any time with the following two steps:

+      ```bash
+      $ oc apply -f deploy/cr.yaml
+      ```

    Creation process will take some time.
 The process is over when both operator and replica set pod have reached their Running status:

    ```bash